FailAcademy/learning/wdp-vancouver/_slides/week-04/01-accessibility.md

 Based on the videos you watched for the lesson pre-work, how would you define accessibility?

+???
+In groups discuss
 ---
 class: center, middle

 > "Founded on the principles of **Universal Design**, the goal of accessibility is to create an inclusive society for people with physical, mobility, visual, auditory or cognitive disabilities.
 This means everyone has equal access to perceive, understand, engage, navigate and interact with all elements of the physical and digital world."

 *&mdash;From the [CNIB website](http://www.cnib.ca/en/services/accessibilities/what_is_accesibility/Pages/default.aspx)*

+???
+##### Note
+That impairments can be situational, temporary or permanent

 ---
 class: center, middle